The Museum of Modern Art – MoMA

 New York, United States

-The Museum of Modern Art in New York, also known as MoMA, is one of the world’s most important museums of modern and contemporary visual arts, architecture, design, films, and new media.
+The Museum of Modern Art in New York City, widely known as MoMA, is one of the world’s most important museums of modern and contemporary art, architecture, and design.

 Building and location